stepanvalyavskiy/Decorate.me/README.md

 *debug the plugin or see how your changes affected its behavior* in embedded idea(community edition) with the plugin on board.
 - <kbd>Gradle</kbd> > <kbd>Tasks</kbd> > <kbd>intellij</kbd> > <kbd>Run or Debug "runIde"</kbd>

-*install the plugin with your changes to your own idea*
+*build and install the plugin to your own idea*
   - <kbd>Gradle</kbd> > <kbd>Tasks</kbd> > <kbd>intellij</kbd> > <kbd>buildPlugin</kbd>

 It generates a zip in `/build/distributions/`